 A young plastic surgery intern gets tired of watching exciting developments in other fields (artificial hearts, etc).
-He finds a new, safe type of breast implants.
-All he has to do is convince his supervising surgeon it will work, and find a volunteer for the first patient.
-Written by
+He finds a current, safe type of breast implants.
+All he has to do is convince his supervising surgeon this will work, and find a volunteer for the first patient.
+They gain immense financial success as cosmetic breast augmentation surgeries become accepted and frequented in American culture, but follow different paths.
+One becomes a narcissist interested in developing and implanting larger-sized implants popular with erotic dancers and female porn stars.
+The other continues to pursue a more serious, clinical approach for the everyday woman.

 See more »